MilosFaktor/aws--hands-on-lab-DVA/CI_CD_pipeline/Code_pipeline/README.md

 ## ✅ Outcome

-- Changes pushed to GitHub were deployed to Beanstalk automatically
+- Full CI/CD pipeline from **GitHub → Staging → Manual Approval → Production**
-- I retrieved and reused the actual deployed files via EC2
+- Changes deployed safely after confirmation
-- I modified the frontend safely and validated full pipeline flow
+- Successfully retrieved, edited, and deployed the actual Beanstalk sample app
-- The hands-on taught me how to **reverse-engineer a sample app**, connect CodePipeline + GitHub, and fix IAM + deployment issues under pressure
+- The hands-on taught me how to **reverse-engineer a sample app**, fix IAM issues, and configure pipelines with approval flows

 ---

 ## 🧼 Cleanup

-Don't forget to:
+Don’t forget to:
 - Terminate `First-app-beanstalk-env` and `First-app-beanstalk-prod`
 - Delete the Beanstalk application
 - Delete the CodePipeline